Artist Paint & Pigment Color Charts

 A = Low hazard, but do not handle carelessly;

-B = Possible hazard if carelessly handled or ingested over long periods of time;
+B = Possible hazard if carelessly handled, ingested in large amounts or over long periods of time;

 C = Hazardous, use appropriate precautions for handling toxic substances;

 D = Extremely Toxic, only attempt working with these pigments (especially the dry form) in laboratory like conditions with proper safety equipment (see "Prudent practices in the laboratory: handling and disposal of chemicals" at google books opens new window); or the PDF - Booklet Safe Handling of Colour Pigments Copyright © 1995: BCMA, EPSOM, ETAD, VdMI - link from VdMI